-- Different commission percentage for different sellers can also be configured by the admin.
+- Different commission percentages for different sellers can also be configured by the admin.

-- The invoice of the order can be printed by the admin.
+- The invoice for the order can be printed by the admin.

 - A buyer can add any seller of the marketplace as a favorite seller.

 Newly Added Features

 - Admin can mass assign products to a seller.

 - Sellers can add upsell and cross-sell products.

 - Admin can make transactions to the sellers against the orders for which he has transferred the money to the seller’s account.